Bryan Norcross

 Part-time disk-jockey work after high school and through college included his first hurricane broadcast, an advisory for Hurricane Camille.
 It was August 16, 1969.
 On that Saturday, Hurricane Warnings were issued for the Florida Panhandle.

 CNN was starting up just as Bryan graduated, and he became the first weekend weathercaster on that network in 1980.
-After weather jobs in San Francisco and Atlanta, he was on television in Miami for 25 years on WPLG, WTVJ, and WFOR.
-From 1996 to 1999, he was anchor of the 5:30 p.m. news on WFOR, in addition to Director of Meteorology for the station.
+After weather jobs in San Francisco at the ABC giant KGO-TV and back at WXIA in Atlanta, he was on television in Miami for 25 years on WPLG, WTVJ, and WFOR.
+From 1996 to 1999, he was anchor of the 5:30 p.m. news on WFOR, in addition to being Director of Meteorology for the station.

 In appreciation for his work before, during, and after Hurricane Andrew, Bryan was publicly recognized with designations of Bryan Norcross Days in Miami, Miami Beach, and Fort Lauderdale, among other cities.
 In addition, he’s the recipient of an Emmy Award from the southeast chapter of the National Academy of Television Arts and Sciences, and the DuPont and Peabody awards, among many other honors.

-After working on emergency management communications with America’s Emergency Network, Bryan joined The Weather Channel as Senior Hurricane Specialist in 2010.
+After working on emergency management communications as Founder and CEO of America’s Emergency Network, Bryan joined The Weather Channel as Senior Hurricane Specialist in 2010.

-In 2018, Bryan returned to WPLG in Miami as Hurricane Specialist, covering hurricanes and tropical storms that threaten South Florida.
+In 2018, Bryan returned to WPLG in Miami as Hurricane Specialist, covering hurricanes and tropical storms that threatened South Florida.

 Bryan was profiled in the New York Times following his long hours of coverage of Hurricane Sandy on The Weather Channel, plus his blog and Facebook posts that provided detailed analysis of the storm threat and criticism of the government’s communications systems.
 The Times article quotes a Twitter post that described Bryan as “the most trusted hurricane human on the planet.”

-Bryan is a longtime resident of Miami Beach.
+Bryan is a longtime resident of South Florida.